What Is Clean Code? A Guide to Principles and Best Practices

 6. Follow Established Code-Writing Standards

-Know your programming language's conventions in terms of spacing, comments, and naming.
-Most programming languages have community-accepted coding standards and style guides, for example, PEP 8 for Python and Google JavaScript Style Guide for JavaScript.
+Know your programming language's conventions for spacing, comments, and naming.
+Most programming languages have community-accepted coding standards and style guides, such as PEP 8 for Python and Google JavaScript Style Guide for JavaScript.

 Here are some specific examples:

 Also, consider extending some of these standards by creating internal coding rules for your organization.
-This can contain information on creating and naming folders or describing function names within your organization.
+This can include information on creating and naming folders, or on describing function names within your organization.

 7. Encapsulate Nested Conditionals into Functions